dvdmtw98/blog/Post Vault/articles/2021-03-11-tryhackme-blue.md

 ![Meterpreter Session Established](images/thm-blue/session-established.png)

 6. **Verify that we have escalated to NT AUTHORITY\SYSTEM.
 Run getsystem to confirm this.
 Feel free to open a dos shell via the command 'shell' and run 'whoami'.
 This should return that we are indeed system.
-Background this shell afterwards and select our meterpreter session for usage again.**
+Background this shell afterward and select our meterpreter session for usage again.**

 > No answer required